Dragonmasterx87/Interactive-3D-Plotting-in-Seurat-3.0.0/README.md

 # News:

-Stay in the loop for an upgraded version allowing for inter-operability with Seurat's UMAP function
+Stay in the loop for an upgraded version allowing for inter-operability with Seurat's UMAP function.
+Coming soon!

 # Contact
 Fahd Qadir, Graduate Student.
 Molecular Cell and Dev.
 Biology Graduate Program,